-Receivables arising from reinsurance contracts held amounted to €73 million as at December 31, 2023 (December 31, 2022: €145 million).
-As had been the case a year earlier, the entire volume was owed by companies with an external rating of A or higher.
-Less than 1 percent of the receivables were receivables from reinsurance counterparties without a rating.
+Receivables arising from reinsurance contracts held amounted to €68 million as at December 31, 2024 (December 31, 2023: €73 million).
+Of this amount, 100 percent was accounted for by entities with an external rating of A or better under the system of rating agency S&P Global Ratings, a situation that was unchanged compared with December 31, 2023.

 The reinsurers' share of insurance liabilities is a variable that impacts on the default risk of reinsurance counterparties.
-Claims against reinsurers for insured events that have not yet occurred and for insured events from direct insurance operations and from inward reinsurance that have occurred, presented by external rating class in accordance with the system of the rating agency Standard & Poor's, are shown in Fig. VII.42.
-'Other ratings' includes ratings that were not available at the reporting date.
-All reinsurers had a rating of A- or better on the underwriting date.
+Claims against reinsurers for insured events that have not yet occurred and for insured events from direct insurance operations and from inward reinsurance that have occurred, presented by external rating class under the system of rating agency S&P Global Ratings, are shown in Fig. VI.49.
+Ratings that were not available at the reporting date are now shown as 'Not rated', whereas they had been included in 'Other ratings' in the 2023 risk report.